IACC Governance Structure

 IACC Agreements with the Host Country

 Each edition of the IACC is based in a different region of the world.
-Once the host country has been selected, a formal commitment is drawn up in the form of a Memorandum of Understanding (MoU) or an official Agreement.
+Once the host country has been selected, a formal commitment is drawn up in the form of a Memorandum of Understanding (MoU) or an official Agreement, these include a series of annexes which are available upon request.

 IACC Financial Information